Jade Hodge is a prime example of a well-rounded Ichabod.

 She has been dominating behind the service line for the Washburn volleyball team as well.
 With 18 aces, Hodge tops her team’s rankings and is one of the top servers in the MIAA.
-She averages 0.29 aces per set according to wusports.com however, she is still looking to improve.
+She averages 0.29 aces per set per wusports.com however, she is still looking to improve.

 “Right now, my confidence in my serve hasn’t been that great,” Hodge said.
 “I try to say to myself before every serve, ‘you’re awesome, you can do this, you’re going to get this in.’”

-“Sometimes I make some good plays, like a dive here and there,” Hodge said.
+“Sometimes I make some good plays, like a dive here and there,” said Hodge.
 “The defensive plays get people more excited.”

-“I really want to keep my GPA and staying involved in campus is important,” Hodge said.
+“I really want to keep my GPA, and staying involved in campus is important,” said Hodge.
 “You just have to make sure that you have time to study and that you actually study.
 Just shut everything off and focus.”